grasela/voxa3-kit/README.md

-# vx-NIB
+# Voxa3 starter kit

-Voice Experience for NIB
+Voxa3 starter kit

 ### Development Setup

-* Install and use Node v6.10
+* Install and use Node v8.10
 * Run `npm install`
 * Edit `config/local.json` with all of the requisite fields.